Skip to content

 uv will search for a pinned version in the parent folders up to the root folder or your home directory.

 You can create a virtual environment with uv for the specific Python version as follows.
 The '--python' is optional and uv will use the default (pinned) Python version when creating a venv without this option.
-When creating a virtual environment make sure you are in the package root, e.g. ~/github/cgse/libs/cgse-common.
+We are working in a monorepo or what uv calls a workspace.
+There will be only one virtual environment at the root of the monorepo, despite the fact that we have several individual packages in our workspace.
+Don't worry, uv will always use the virtual environment at the root and keep it up-to-date with the project your are currently working in.

 $ uv venv --python 3.9.20

-To install the current project as an editable package:
+To install any other project as an editable package:

 Note

-If you don't want to use the uv commands, you can activate the virtual environment and use the original pip and python commands as you are used to.
+If you don't want to use the uv commands, you can activate the virtual environment and use the original pip and python commands as you are used to, but I would recommend you try to get used to uv for a while to experience its benefits.

 Building and publishing all packages